kakatcy/pro-mern-book/README.md

      - used Bootstrap's grid system to make the table look better in different size of screen.
 8. Horizontal Forms
      - changed the Issue Edit page to use a horizontal form and also used validation states that Bootstrap provides to highlight invalid input.
+9. Validation Alerts
+     - used Alert component to display the validation message in the Issue Edit page.